 Q: Which fixtures can be used with a roof or overhang?

 A: There are multiple options.
 You can use pendants, like the Fora; ceiling lights, such as the Niki, which provides ample diffused light; or recessed lighting, like the Tesla 3.5 High Output.
 The bottom of the pendant should be about 6 inches above the height of the door and the scale of it should be in proportion to your door.
 Flush-mounted ceiling lights and recessed lighting will keep the emphasis on the entryway itself and provide ample lighting.
 Place recessed lighting closer to the door to reduce shadows.

-Q: What about wall lighting?
+Q: What are some tips for choosing wall lighting?

 Q: How do you protect lights against the elements?

-Q: Should the fixtures need to match?
+Q: Should my outdoor lighting fixtures match?

-A: That’s up to your personal taste, but having a consistent style starting at the curb with post- or pier-mount lights helps create a unified feeling across your property.
+A: That’s up to your personal taste, but having a consistent style starting at the curb with post- or pier-mount lights helps create a unified feeling across your outdoor design.
 Many manufacturers offer complete outdoor collections that provide a cohesive look, such as the Atlantis Collection.
 You can also choose to make one piece the focal point and have the others blend in with the surroundings.